Design of an Adaptive Lightweight LiDAR to Decouple Robot-Camera Geometry: Related Work

 These ideas are closer to how PTZ cameras track dynamic objects \cite{li2009tracking,hrabar2011ptz} and assist with background subtraction \cite{suhr2010background}.
 However, compared to these approaches, we can tackle egomotion of much higher frequencies, which is a unique challenge of micro-robots.
 We compensate signals much closer to those seen in adaptive optics and control for camera shake \cite{antonello2013imu, tyson1999performance, ben2004jitter}.
 In addition, our system is on a free moving robot, rather than a fixed viewpoint.

 \textbf{Motorized gimbals:} Comparing to motorized image stabilization systems \cite{jia2017system}, MEMS mirrors not only have smaller size and lighter weight, but their frequency response bandwidth are better than the bulky and heavy camera stabilizer.
-The MEMS mirror response time is can be less than 10 ms or even less than 1 ms. The servo motor of the camera stabilizer has a bandwidth width less than 30 Hz because they are bulky and have heavy load \cite{li2020nonorthogonal, sagitov2017towards}.
+The MEMS mirror response time can be less than 10 ms or even less than 1 ms. The servo motor of the camera stabilizer has a bandwidth width less than 30 Hz because they are bulky and have heavy load \cite{li2020nonorthogonal, sagitov2017towards}.
 This results in a response time higher than 10 ms.

 \textbf{Motion compensation in displays and robotics:} Motion-compensated MEMS mirror scanner has been applied for projection, \cite{gruger20073}, where hand-shake is an issue.
 In contrast, we deal with the vibration of much higher frequencies, and our approach is closest to adaptive optics for robotics.
 For example, \cite{taketomi2015zoom, taketomi2015focal} change the zoom and focal lengths of cameras for SLAM.
-We compensate using small mirrors, utilizing a rich tradition of compensation in device characterization\cite{maksymova2019detection} and to improve SNR \cite{hayakawa2016gain}.
+Our prior work~\cite{tasneem2020adaptive} changed zoom in LiDARs.
+In this work, we compensate using small mirrors, utilizing a rich tradition of compensation in device characterization\cite{maksymova2019detection} and to improve SNR \cite{hayakawa2016gain}.
 Compared to all the previous methods, we are the first to show IMU-based LiDAR compensation with a MEMS mirror in hardware.